Ghost-code-py/calculator/README.md

 # calculator
-calculator with javascript, CSS, HTML only, don't have framework
+calculator using only javascript, CSS, HTML, don't have framework